Barriers to Habituation

 The problem, then, comes down to identifying your barriers, removing the barriers that are under your direct control, and (when needed) adopting some sort of strategy for facilitating the removal of those barriers that are not under your direct control.

 The challenge lies in the fact that sometimes it is not so easy to identify all of your barriers to habituation.
 Moreover, since you are (obviously) not in control of the barriers you do not control, even a best effort can fall short.
 And when that happens, it's nobody's fault.
 Certainly not yours!

 What follows is not some sort of scientific treatise.
-Rather, it is the way I personally have come to view things after some twenty-five years "in the trenches" - first as a tinnitus sufferer and subsequently as a tinnitus clinician and tinnitus advocate.
+Rather, it is the way I personally have come to view things after more than a quarter of a century "in the trenches" - first as a tinnitus sufferer and subsequently as a tinnitus clinician and tinnitus advocate.

 The barriers to habituation fall into two main categories: external barriers and internal barriers.

 The external barriers to habituation are those factors that are largely under your own control and result in your attending to your tinnitus more than is absolutely necessary.
 I cannot give a comprehensive listing, and clearly every tinnitus sufferer has his or her own external barriers.
 But here are some examples ...